miki998/structural_wminpainting/README.md

-s is an example file with default selections.
+This is an example file with default selections.

 ## Install